Thanks for checking out The Sustainability Map Project!

 We’re attempting to make sustainability sustainable one map point at a time.

 There is an enormous amount of information out there regarding sustainability and the resources that might be available to you.
 But how do you even begin?
-What could possibly be available in your small town?
-Why does it seem like this information is spread over thousands of webpages each on opposite ends of the internet?
+Why does it seem like this information is spread over thousands of web pages each on opposite ends of the internet?
 What if we were able to compile all this info in one place–if discovering new resources was as simple as zooming in?
-Here at TGS, we want to do just that.
+Here at TGS, we want to make that a reality.

-This map is a work-in-progress.
-We’ve spent months building out New York City (take a peek there to see what we’re going for!) and are beginning to expand to other states and even other countries.
-In an effort to prioritize accessibility, we’re looking to feature everything from chain stores that happen to recycle plastic film to the small community-run food scrap drop-off point in your neighborhood.
-The problem is, the chain stores are a little easier for us to find, which is why we need your help!
+Want to help us grow?
+We’re looking to feature everything from chain stores that happen to recycle plastic film to the small community-run food scrap drop-off point in your neighborhood.
+The problem is, the chain stores are a little easier for us to find, which is why we need you!
 Are we missing a resource you love?
 Want more information about your town or city?
 Follow this link to a handy dandy Google Form to submit your suggestion or request!:

-Heck, you can even email me directly!: firstname.lastname@example.org
+Heck, if forms aren’t your jam, you can even email me directly!: email@example.com

 View the Map